OWASP/CheatSheetSeries/cheatsheets/Session_Management_Cheat_Sheet.md

 ### Scope

 Data stored using the localStorage API is accessible by pages which are loaded from the same protocol, port and host.
-This provides similar access to this data as would be achieved by using the "secure" flag on a cookie, meaning that data stored from https://example.com could not be retrieved by http://example.com.
+This provides similar access to this data as would be achieved by using the "secure" flag on a cookie, meaning that data stored from https could not be retrieved via http.

 ### Duration